E-commerce in Italy

 Online research

 To do market research, you need a basic understanding of the Italian language and culture.
 In your online market research, use Italian keywords that are important to your product and industry.
-Keyword research helps you focus on (in Dutch) in your sector.
-The Dutch Embassy in Rome and the Consulate General in Milan investigated the e-commerce opportunities for Dutch on the Italian market.
-It identified promising opportunities for Dutch fashion, cosmetics, and flower and plant vendors.
+Keyword research helps you focus on opportunities in your sector.

 Field research